Redundancy Process: A Comprehensive Guide for Employers

 In this short video, we demonstrate how you may conduct the initial at risk meeting.

-You need to consult with employees when you are proposing to make redundancies.
-This involves explaining why the role is being made redundant, explore any alternatives to redundancy and listen to their views.
+You need to consult with employees when you are proposing a redundancy process.
+This involves explaining why the role is being made redundant, explore any alternatives, and listen to employee views.

 If you’re making 20 or more redundancies at the same time, you need to comply with collective redundancy rules.
 This means you will need to consult with elected employee representatives or a trade union representative (if a collective agreement exists).
 You can find out our full advice on a redundancy consultation in our latest blog.